lucee/lucee-docs/docs/03.reference/02.tags/stopwatch/_attributes/variable.md

-Name of variable to write time to it
+The name of the variable which will contain the value of the time taken.